 Textbooks are available through a variety of sources.

 The AHA’s eBooks Store at http://eBooks.heart.org provides 24/7 access to purchase, view and download AHA textbooks.
 The eBooks are the same price as the print edition…but without the shipping costs.
 These are available online, offline, iPad, and Android.

 Access Codes for eBooks may also be purchased through the US AHA Distributors.
 Access Codes are then redeemed at the AHA eBooks Store.

 These are authorized AHA distributors:

-Successful completion of this course requires passing the closed-book written examination with a minimum score of 84% and successfully completing 2 PALS core case scenarios (1 cardiac and 1 respiratory or shock) as a team leader, providing appropriate medical treatment and demonstrating effective team dynamics.
+Successful completion of this course requires passing the closed-book written examination with a minimum score of 84% and successfully demonstrating competency performing the following skills:

-The PALS provider course recognition period is two years and provides continuing education credit as recognized by the State of Missouri.
+The HCP course recognition period is two years and meets one component of re-licensure as recognized by the State of Missouri.